-- Furnish Free or Affordable Mobile Devices and Broadband Services: The task Force recommends that the state, municipalities, libraries, school districts and non-profit organizations should accelerate their funding and distribution of new or refurbished tablets, laptops and mobile hotspots that may include pre-paid subscriptions to broadband services for disadvantaged and disconnected populations.
+- Furnish Free or Affordable Mobile Devices and Broadband Services: The task Force recommends that the state, municipalities, libraries, school districts and non-profit organizations should accelerate their funding and distribution of new or refurbished tablets, laptops and mobile hotspots that may include prepaid subscriptions to broadband services for disadvantaged and disconnected populations.
 A great example is Texas that has launched Operation Connectivity earlier this year, a statewide initiative to remediate their educational Digital Divide by delivering Internet connectivity and end user computing (EUC) devices to school districts, students and families.
 Texas has allocated \$200 million in CARES Act funding matched by school districts to procure over a million personal devices and mobile hotspots to ensure that all students attending a Texas public school will have both a device and a connection to the Internet throughout the 2020-21 school year and beyond. - Device Refurbishment and Donations Programs: The Task Force recommends providing State and other funding to expand device refurbishment and donations programs such as Az StRUT to all schools, libraries and communities in Arizona.
+Setup guides, processes and procedures, provide funding, publicize these programs, request donations of surplus computers from companies, state government and universities as well as school districts and individuals for refurbishment.

+Device as a Service (DaaS) is a comprehensive management solution that fuses device procurement, deployment and maintenance with ongoing support services.

-Set-up guides, processes and procedures, provide funding, publicize these programs, request donations of surplus computers from companies, state government and universities as well as school districts and individuals for refurbishment. - Resources For Free or Discounted Technology and Services: The Task Force recommends promoting nonprofit organizations, for example TechSoup, a national nonprofit organization, that provide access to free or discounted technology and services from commercial companies such as Microsoft and Zoom, for libraries and 501(c)(3) nonprofit organizations. - Supply Chain and Lifecycle Services: The Task Force recommends exploring the use of strategic Value-Added Resellers (VARs) and Integrators that can provide Supply Chain and Lifecycle Services.
+- Resources For Free or Discounted Technology and Services: The Task Force recommends promoting nonprofit organizations, for example TechSoup, a national nonprofit organization, that provide access to free or discounted technology and services from commercial companies such as Microsoft and Zoom, for libraries and 501(c)(3) nonprofit organizations. - Supply Chain and Lifecycle Services: The Task Force recommends exploring the use of strategic Value-Added Resellers (VARs) and Integrators that can provide Supply Chain and Lifecycle Services.
 These solutions enable institutions and enterprises to rapidly procure, build, image, configure and deploy hardware with the option to add device management with lifecycle support. - Device as a Service (DaaS): The Task Force recommends exploring the use of strategic Value-Added Resellers (VARs) and Integrators that can provide Device as a Service (DaaS).
 This solution provides bundled endpoint hardware, software, device management and lifecycle services with financing options for an easy and predictable per-device monthly invoice.